ufs-community/ufs-weather-model/doc/UsersGuide/source/AquaPlanet.rst

 The Aquaplanet test case is an idealized atmosphere-only forecast configuration designed to study atmospheric dynamics in a simplified Earth-like setting where all land is replaced with ocean.
 This configuration removes the complexity of land-surface interactions, topography, and regional variations, allowing researchers to focus on fundamental atmospheric processes such as tropical convection, Hadley circulation, jet stream dynamics, and the global energy budget.

 The test case runs at C48 resolution with the ``FV3_GFS_v17_p8_ugwpv1`` physics suite.
-Initial conditions are created by modifying standard GFS data to represent an aquaplanet configuration: sea surface temperatures (SST) follow an idealized latitudinal profile, all land is converted to ocean, topography is set to zero, and sea ice is removed.
+Initial conditions are created by modifying standard GFS data to represent an aquaplanet configuration: Sea surface temperatures (SST) follow an idealized latitudinal profile, all land is converted to ocean, topography is set to zero, and sea ice is removed.
 The atmospheric initial state is configured with idealized vertical profiles of temperature, humidity, and winds appropriate for an aquaplanet simulation.

 A key feature of this configuration is the 90-day spin-up period required to allow the model to adjust from its initial state to a balanced aquaplanet climate.
 After spin-up, the simulation can be run for extended periods to study seasonal variations, climate statistics, and atmospheric phenomena in the absence of land-surface influences.